pernix25/Chess/ReadMe.txt

 How to use:
 Run Main.py and enjoy

-This project is just the game of chess.
+This project is the game of chess.